neil-edelman/boxes/readme.md

 Puts the `element` in `set` only if the entry is absent or if calling `replace` returns true\.

  * Parameter: _set_
-   If null, returns false\.
+   If null, returns null\.
  * Parameter: _element_
-   If null, returns false\.
-Must not be part this `set` or any other\.
+   If null, returns null\.
+Should not be of a set because the integrity of that set will be compromised\.
  * Parameter: _replace_
-   If specified, gets called on collision and only replaces it if the function returns true\.
+   Called on collision and only replaces it if the function returns true\.
 If null, doesn't do any replacement on collision\.
  * Return:
    Any ejected element or null\.
 On collision, if `replace` returns false or `replace` is null, returns `element` and leaves the other element in the set\.
  * Exceptional return: realloc, ERANGE
    There was an error with a re\-sizing\.
-Calling [&lt;E&gt;SetReserve](#user-content-fn-33c00814) before ensures that this does not happen\.
+Successfully calling [&lt;E&gt;SetReserve](#user-content-fn-33c00814) with at least one before ensures that this does not happen\.
  * Order:
    Average amortised &#927;\(1\), \(hash distributes elements uniformly\); worst &#927;\(n\)\.